w3c/wai-tutorials/source/forms/index.html.erb.md

 Forms are commonly used to provide user interaction in websites and web applications.
 For example, login, registering, commenting, and purchasing.
 This tutorial shows you how to create accessible forms.
 The same concepts apply to all forms, whether they are processed client or server-side.

-Aside from technical considerations users usually prefer simple and short forms.
+Aside from technical considerations, users usually prefer simple and short forms.
 Only ask users to enter what is required to complete the transaction or process; if irrelevant or excessive data is requested, users often abandon the form.

-- **[Labeling Controls](labels.html):** Use the `<label>` element, and, in specific cases, other mechanisms (e.g. ARIA, `title` attribute etc.), to identify each form control.
+- **[Labeling Controls](labels.html):** Use the `<label>` element, and, in specific cases, other mechanisms (e.g. WAI-ARIA, `title` attribute etc.), to identify each form control.

 - **[Grouping Controls](grouping.html):** Use the `<fieldset>` and `<legend>` elements to group and associate related form controls.